weichslgartner/cifuzz/docs/How-To-Write-A-Fuzz-Test.md

 If you created a fuzz test with `cifuzz create` and followed the instructions printed by the command, the fuzz test is now built as part of the regular CMake build.
-For example you can start it by executing:
+You can build the replayer binary (see [README](../README.md#regression-testing) for more information about this) for your fuzz test by:

 ```
 cmake -S . -B build